School Visits

 PRICES

-$1,200 per day if school is located within 75 miles of Syracuse area.
+$1,200 per day if school is located within 75 miles of my Wisconsin home.

 $1,500 per day for drivable travel (within 5 hours and in months when the snow is not hip-high).